 SynonymovercomeA clever lawyer might find a way of getting round that clause.

-get round/around to somethingto find the time to do somethingI meant to do the ironing but I didn't get round to it.get doing something I hope to get around to answering your letter next week.
+get round/around to somethingto find the time to do somethingI meant to do the ironing but I didn't get round to it.get round/around to doing something I hope to get around to answering your letter next week.

 get through something1 to use up a large amount of somethingWe got through a fortune while we were in New York!2 to manage to do or complete somethingLet's start—there's a lot to get through.

 get through (something)(British English) to be successful in an exam, etc.